arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 - **Smart Home Automation:** Utilize the kit to build smart home devices that can monitor and control various environmental factors.
 With sensors for temperature, humidity, and movement, create a system that automates climate control, security, and lighting.
 The onboard Wi-Fi® allows for remote monitoring and control through the Arduino Cloud or other third-party services.

 - **Environmental Monitoring:** Leverage the kit's sensors to develop a comprehensive environmental monitoring system.
 Measure and track data such as air quality, temperature, and humidity levels.
 The kit's modular design facilitates effortless expansion with additional sensors, providing the flexibility to adapt to evolving project requirements.
-Data can be logged and analyzed through the Arduino IoT Cloud, providing real-time insights and alerts.
+Data can be logged and analyzed through the Arduino Cloud, providing real-time insights and alerts.

 - **Interactive Learning Tools:** The kit's interactive modules, including buttons, RGB LEDs, and buzzers, can be used to create engaging educational tools.
 Develop projects that teach coding, electronics, and IoT concepts in a hands-on manner.
 The plug-and-play nature of the kit simplifies setup and reduces the learning curve, making it perfect for classrooms and educational workshops.
 </div>